moonpixels/laravel-skeleton-react/README.md

-# Laravel Skeleton
+# Laravel Skeleton React

-This is the Moon Pixels skeleton for building Laravel applications.
+This is the Moon Pixels skeleton for building Laravel applications with Inertia and React.

 ## Local installation